+Documents will be electronically uploaded and submitted via iStart.
 Please note that two original sets of financial documentation should be obtained, as a second original copy of the documents will be needed at the time of the visa interview.

 Once financial documents have been approved by the International Admissions Coordinator, an I-20 will be processed and sent to you.
 The Form I-20 makes you eligible to apply for the F-1 student visa.

 Be Aware: The financial information on your I-20 is only an estimate, not a tuition bill.